These are questions we receive often regarding the release of medical records.

 First, the patient must sign an Authorization to Release Medical Records.
-This form can be accessed by a variety of ways: the Forms section of our website, we can fax a copy, mail a copy or the patient can pick up at any Springfield Clinic location.
+This form can be accessed by a variety of ways: on our website, we can fax a copy, mail a copy or the patient can pick up at any Springfield Clinic location.
 Please see a receptionist or greeter to obtain an authorization.

 Once a valid completed authorization is received by the correspondence section, the request is processed according to what was requested on the authorization.
 Example: we can mail these to the patient, or fax to the patient- but sensitive records may not be able to be faxed.
 Or, if there is a high volume of records.
 Also, we will only fax records if the fax machine is the patient’s own personal fax, NOT employer.
-We do not have the ability to email you your records.
+We can email your medical records if you provide an email address on your request.

 By law, authorizations are only valid for one transaction.
 A new authorization is required to be completed for subsequent transactions and requests.
 However, if the patient was seen in the duration of the time we were processing the request, we will accept the initial request to release the additional visit.

 No. Once your child turns 18 years old, you are no longer authorized to obtain or amend their records.

 Unfortunately, you do not automatically have the right to a deceased patient’s record if you are the next of kin.
 Typically, a patient will assign a spouse or family member medical rights on their power of attorney for health care or executor of estate paperwork, per Illinois law.
 Next of kin is not always the person chosen to have medical rights to a patient’s record.
 A deceased person’s health record may be released upon written request of the executor or administrator of the deceased person’s estate or to an agent appointed by the deceased under a power of attorney for health care.
 When no executor, administrator, or agent exists, and the person did not specifically object to disclosure of his or her records in writing, then a deceased person’s health care records may be released upon the request of the following: